hollandaucoin/Minesweeper/README.md

 # Minesweeper

 Using Microsoft Visual Studio, I created the game of Minesweeper.
 A user is able to select a percentage of difficulty and a desired board size before playing.
-If the game is completed, the user's score is calculated and the top 5 scores of the given board size are pulled from a text file and displayed.
+If the game is completed successfully, the user's score is calculated and the top 5 scores of the given board size are pulled from a text file and displayed.

 This game was developed over a 6 step process: